-^{} Mr. Weidong Chen is a partner of the international firm of Dacheng Law Offices LLP, heading its shipping department in the Shangha Office.
+Weidong Chen is a partner of the international firm of Dacheng Law Offices LLP, heading its shipping department in the Shanghai Office.

 Mr. Chen specializes in bill of lading, charterparty, ship sale & purchase, shipbuilding, collision, personal injury, international sale of goods, and insurance matters.
-Mr. Chen has been working for the world's major shipowners, charterers, P&I clubs, insurance companies and traders for more than 10 years and is one of the most highly recommeded shipping lawyers in China.
+Mr. Chen has been working for the world's major shipowners, charterers, P&I clubs, insurance companies and traders for more than 13 years and is one of the most highly recommended shipping lawyers in China (Mr. Chen was recommended by Chambers and Partners as a Leading Lawyer in Shipping in China in 2013).

-Mr. Chen is a supporting member of the London Maritime Arbitartors Assocation.
+Mr. Chen is a supporting member of the London Maritime Arbitrators Association.